ibm-cloud-docs/EventStreams/eventstreams157.md

 ## Integrations
 {: #integrations}

-Connection from other services, such as {{site.data.keyword.iot_short_notm}} or {{site.data.keyword.openwhisk_short}}, which bind to the service using a Cloud Foundry organization and space require a service alias to be created.
+Connection from other services, such as {{site.data.keyword.iot_short_notm}} or {{site.data.keyword.openwhisk_short}}, which bind to the service using a Cloud Foundry organization and space, require a service alias to be created.
 For more information, see
 [Connect Cloud Foundry applications to {{site.data.keyword.messagehub}}](/docs/services/EventStreams?topic=eventstreams-connecting#connect_enterprise_cf).

 ## Supported capabilities